← All Posts

 1. DC Ordering Gaps

 The distribution center isn't placing orders for your items, even though stores need product.
-This is the most common — and most insidious — cause of instock problems because it's invisible at the store level.
+This is the most common -- and most dangerous -- cause of instock problems because it's invisible at the store level.
 Stores run out, but the root cause is upstream.

 How to diagnose: Cross-reference your DC Metrics data with Order Forecast.
-If stores have demand but the DC shows no pending orders, you have an ordering gap.
+If stores have demand but the DC shows no pending orders, you've got an ordering gap.

 How to fix: Bring specific DC-level data to your buyer.
 Request a replenishment review at the affected DC.
 Check for manual holds, excess inventory flags, or forecast misalignment.